Sport in Victoria: Rugby union

-The Melbourne Rebels represent Victoria in the professional Super Rugby competition.
+The Melbourne Rebels represented Victoria in the professional Super Rugby competition.
 Their formation was long-awaited in the state, the Victorian Rugby Union having bid twice previously for a licence, the first time in 1995, losing to the ACT Brumbies, and the second time in 2005, losing to the Western Force.
-Their bid for the 15th licence was successful in 2010.
+Their bid for the 15th licence was successful in 2010, however, after 14 years, Rugby Australia pulled the Rebel's licence, citing excessive debts incurred in running the team as the reason.
+The team folded in 2024, leaving Australia's second largest city without a team in Super Rugby.